 Users can submit their name reservation requests through the online portal FiLLiP.

-Step 5: LLP entities must present their Limited and Liability Partnership agreement through Form 3
+Step 5: LLP entities to be filed form 3 i.e. Limited Liability Partnership agreement

 An LLP agreement sets boundaries for both partnership relations among members and between the partnership and its members.